paylike/cubecart-6.x/README.md

   1. Signup at (paylike.io) [https://paylike.io] (it’s free)
   1. Create a live account
   1. Create an app key for your Cubecart website
+  1. Download the `Paylike_Payments.zip` file from the releases or from this repository and unzip it
   1. Upload the `Paylike_Payments` folder to the `modules\plugins` folder
   1. Insert Paylike API keys, from https://app.paylike.io to the extension settings page you can find under the available extensions section in your admin.